dovecot/documentation/source/configuration_manual/dovemon.rst

 - Default: ``True``
 - Values: :ref:`dovemon_boolean`

 Perform IMAP list check in polls.
+If enabled, dovemon performs an IMAP ``LIST`` command on the top-level mail folder and checks command success/failure.
 (applicable when :ref:`setting-dovemon_poll_imap` is enabled)